Chart Color Schemes

 Walkervale - Avenell Heights is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Walkervale - Avenell Heights, as per the latest Census, 85.3% of dwellings were houses, with the remaining 14.6% being semi-detached properties, apartments, or other types of dwellings.
-This compares to Non-Metro Qld's figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Walkervale - Avenell Heights stood at 37.2%, with mortgaged dwellings at 27.7% and rented ones at 35.1%.
+In Walkervale - Avenell Heights, as per the latest Census, 85.3% of dwellings were houses, with the remaining 14.6% consisting of semi-detached homes, apartments, and other types.
+This is comparable to Non-Metro Qld's figures of 84.6% houses and 15.4% other dwellings.
+Home ownership in Walkervale - Avenell Heights stood at 37.2%, with mortgaged properties at 27.7% and rented dwellings at 35.1%.
 The median monthly mortgage repayment was $1,186, lower than Non-Metro Qld's average of $1,300.
-Weekly rent in the area averaged $275, compared to Non-Metro Qld's $285.
-Nationally, Walkervale - Avenell Heights' mortgage repayments were significantly lower at $1,186 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in the area was $275, compared to Non-Metro Qld's figure of $285.
+Nationally, mortgage repayments were significantly lower at $1,186 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing